CanadianADLlab/XAPIUnrealEngine/README.md

 <br>

-Than call the CreateXAPIPhrase function to send info to the lrs
+Then call the CreateXAPIPhrase function to send info to the lrs
 <br>
 <br>